GulamJilani5/system-design/typeofsystems/communicationpattern/asynchronous/asynchronous.md

 - JSON, XML, Text, Binary Files, Java Objects.

+##### 🔵 Streaming

+- Continuous real-time flow of data that is processed sequentially, often in small chunks or events.
+- **e.g.:** Kafka, AWS → Amazon Kinesis

 ### 🟦 4.1.
 RabbitMQ

 - **RabbitMQ** is a popular open-source message broker that implements the **Advanced Message Queuing Protocol (AMQP).**